rjcb99/bosun/docs/system_configuration.md

 This is an optional parameter, If not set or set to `0` then it will be the default value of `10` workers.
 A value of `1` means no concurrency since there will only be one worker.

+#### DebugRequest
+If set to `true` then HTTP requests to the Azure API's will be logged to stdout.
+This is an optional parameter with a default of `false`.

+#### DebugResponse
+If set to `true` then HTTP responses from Azure API's will be logged to stdout.
+This is an optional parameter with a default of `false`.

 #### Example

 ```